axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 Import Express is a function to help Administrator can import the Express process into the Portal system from a backup file.

-Press :guilabel:`Import Express` button, Import Express dialog will display.
+Press :guilabel:`Import Express` button, the :guilabel:`Import Express Processes` dialog will display.
 Once :guilabel:`Import Express` dialog is open, press :guilabel:`Select` button and choose the Express JSON file which store workflows you want to import.

 .. figure:: images/import-selection.png